-Buying a home is likely going to be the largest purchase in your life.
-And when you sell, the real estate commission is likely going to be the biggest fee you’ll ever pay in your lifetime.
+Buying a home is likely going to be the largest purchase of your life.
+And when you decide to sell, the real estate commission might be the biggest fee you’ll ever pay in your lifetime.

 What are commissions and who pays them?